faxmishok/love-letter-mernapp/README.md

    - Close and open the terminal or
    - Run the given command in the above figure

-4. Finally, check whether the installation was successful by verifying `nvm` version:
+4. Check whether the installation was successful by verifying `nvm` version:
    - `nvm --version`

    - Once you have installed **`nvm`**, you can find a list of all the available Node.js versions with the command: